Siteimprove/alfa/docs/api.md

 // 42
 ```

-As the `Map<K, V>` class from `@siteimprove/alfa-map` is immutable, we can be sure that `doSomethingWithMap()` has no way of modifying `Map<K, V>`.
+As the `Map<K, V>` class from `@siteimprove/alfa-map` is immutable, we can be sure that `doSomethingWithMap()` has no way of modifying `map`.
 The call to `map.get("foo")` is therefore guaranteed to always return `42`.
 This quality is called [referential transparency][] and means that we can substitute any expression with its value without changing the behaviour of the code.

 As a result of this quality, it becomes easier to reason about the behaviour of a given piece of code as all modifications of state are made explicit.
-If, for example, `doSomethingWithMap()` _was_ supposed to modify `Map<K, V>`, we'd have to explicitly change the binding:
+If, for example, `doSomethingWithMap()` _was_ supposed to modify `map`, we'd have to explicitly change the binding:

 ```ts
 import { Map } from "@siteimprove/alfa-map";